Datatamer/tamr-client/docs/contributor-guide/run-and-build.md

 ---

-To run tests for a specifc Python version e.g. 3.6:
+To run tests for a specific Python version e.g. 3.6:

 ```sh
 prn -s test-3.6 # with alias